Oct 13, 2019

 5. Wade Robson States That He Was Abused Hundreds of Times, but His and His Mother's Depositions Show That They Only Spent 4 Occasions at Neverland When Jackson Was Present

-However, the transcripts from the 2005 trial clearly indicate that Wade Robson spent more than four occasions at Jackson's Neverland Ranch, in addition to other properties.
+However, the transcripts from the 2005 trial clearly indicate that Wade Robson spent more than four occasions at the Ranch.

 Q. Okay.
 How many times do you think you’ve stayed at Neverland?